- How To Activate EA Login | Register Form

 Under the ‘General’ section you can choose to set your default form type to either the ‘Login’ form or the ‘Registration’ form.
 You can also toggle to hide the form from all logged in users, show or hide registration link, login link, lost password link, submit form via AJAX, and much more.

 If you want, you can also enable Google reCAPTCHA for your login registration form.
-All you have to do is click on the Login Form General option or the Register Form General option To do this, you will need to have the site key and secret key.
+EA Login/Register Form comes with reCaptcha v3 support.
+All you have to do is click on the Login Form General option or the Register Form General option.
+To do this, you will need to have the site key and secret key.
 You can learn more how to do this in this guide.

 From the ‘Form Header Content’ section, you can set images for your Form Header and Form Logo.
 You can also adjust the size of the images and their position too.
 Besides, you can also add titles and subtitles for your login registration form.